edHelper.com

 7 The education of a cardiologist never truly ends.
 Why not?
 The field is constantly changing.
 There are always new treatments, new drugs, and new high tech devices.
 The field is challenging and exciting.
 The field saves lives!

 8 Cardiologists work in private practices.
-They also work at the hospital.
-They see patients at the hospital.
+They also work at hospitals.
+They see patients in hospitals.
 They see patients in the office.
 They have regular appointments, make rounds, and handle emergencies.
 They handle the big and the small.
 They see patients for high blood pressure, but they also see patients having life threatening heart attacks.

 For the complete story with questions: click here for printable